top of page

 Research Methods

-A group of lab mice received either a saline placebo or probiotic strain PS128 each day for two weeks.
-Researchers then simulated IBS and GI hypersensitivity by injecting the mice with 5HTP (which induces visceral pain) and inserting a small balloon into their rectum.
+A group of lab rats received either a saline placebo or probiotic strain PS128 each day for two weeks.
+Researchers then simulated IBS and GI hypersensitivity by injecting the rats with 5-HTP (which induces visceral pain) and inserting a small balloon into their rectum.
 Inflating the balloon would cause particular pain.
 A control group was injected with only saline.

-Muscle spasm count was analyzed for each mouse in order to assess PS128’s potential to alleviate pain and symptoms of GI hypersensitivity.
-After the experiment, the animals were sacrificed.
-Their serum corticosterone along with brain amygdala glucocorticoid receptors (GRs) and mineralocorticoid receptors (MRs) were measured to assess their physiological response to and mechanisms that might relieve pain.
+Muscle spasm count was analyzed for each rat in order to assess PS128’s potential to alleviate pain and symptoms of GI hypersensitivity.
+After the experiment, their serum corticosterone along with brain amygdala glucocorticoid receptors (GRs) and mineralocorticoid receptors (MRs) were measured to assess their physiological response to and mechanisms that might relieve pain.

 Results